foogaro/resp3string/README.md

+# DISCLAIMER

+This is purely a test.
+It’s crucial that you perform your own analysis, design your own solution, and implement it according to your needs.
+Do not use this code in production—it’s meant purely as an experiment.

 # resp3string

 RESP, which stands for *RE*dis *S*erialization *P*rotocol, is the communication protocol used by clients to interact with a Redis server.